For Academic Year 2017-2018 (prices are per semester)

 BHSU MEAL PLANS

-Per the SD Board of Regents (SDBOR), all students living in the Residence Halls (Pangburn, Wenona Cook, Heidepreim, Humbert and Thomas) are required to have a meal plan.
+Per the SD Board of Regents (SDBOR), all students living in the Residence Halls (Crow Peak, Wenona Cook, Heidepreim, Humbert, Thomas and Campus Apts) are required to have a meal plan.
 To clarify this point, SDBOR policy requires unmarried students to live on-campus during their first two years of school.
 Specifically, the policy reads as follows: "During the first two years when they were or would have graduated from high school, all unmarried students who enroll in courses delivered on the main campus for six (6) credit hours or more are required to enter into a housing agreement with the institution unless special permission to room elsewhere is received."

 A'viands dining policy is that all food must be consumed while dining in the Hive.
 Should a student have a situation where he or she cannot eat in the Hive, prior arrangements must be made with the director or assistant director.
 In keeping with our 'think green' agenda, to go containers create landfill waste that A'viands is actively working to eliminate.